Vim-Karene/ScroogeLootRework/README.md

 - UI dropdown for loot masters to manage systems easily

 ## 📜 Origins
-Scrooge Loot began as a custom mod for the semi-serious, semi-chaotic raid group Dancing Boars on Turtle WoW.
-It was created to handle our strange mix of duck-themed point rolls, token limitations, and quirky player rules.
+Scrooge Loot began as a custom loot system for the semi-serious, semi-chaotic raid group Dancing Boars on Turtle WoW.
+It was created to handle our strange mix of point rolls, item reservations, and attendance.
 The system worked so well it caught on—leading to its adoption and refinement for broader use.

-It’s now the official loot addon for Epoch WoW, where it continues to evolve to fit the needs of our raiding community.
+It’s now an official loot addon for Epoch WoW, where it continues to evolve to fit the needs of our raiding community.

 ## 🧩 Requirements
 - World of Warcraft 3.3.5a client (Epoch WoW compatible)